eidng8/lumen-auth-app/README.md

 ## Purpose

-This is a trial project to build an authentication service using Lumen that provides minimum functionalities.
+This is a trial project to build an authorization service using Lumen that provides minimum functionalities.
 Although this is a trial project, I hope to make it suitable for later (or others) use as boilerplate or foundation for production projects or products.
 By production, it isn't mean this bare-bone JWT